MHCPPrograms/worlds-documentation/docs/npcs/WaveSpawner Tutorial.md

 ```ts
 import { Component, PropTypes, Asset } from 'horizon/core';
 ```
-Depending on your editor settings, this could also have an ampersand symbol like:
+Depending on your editor settings, this could also have an "AT" symbol like:
 ```ts
 import { Component, PropTypes, Asset } from '@horizon/core';
 ```